Is a Correction Looming Ahead for DocuSign Inc. (DOCU)

 DOCU’s Market Performance

-DOCU stocks went up by 2.25% for the week, with a monthly jump of 1.72% and a quarterly performance of 25.40%, while its annual performance rate touched 185.27%.
-The volatility ratio for the week stands at 4.84% while the volatility levels for the past 30 days are set at 4.28% for DocuSign Inc..
-The simple moving average for the period of the last 20 days is 5.70% for DOCU stocks with a simple moving average of 27.09% for the last 200 days.
+DOCU stocks went down by -7.97% for the week, with a monthly drop of -4.53% and a quarterly performance of 10.88%, while its annual performance rate touched 182.04%.
+The volatility ratio for the week stands at 6.55% while the volatility levels for the past 30 days are set at 4.91% for DocuSign Inc..
+The simple moving average for the period of the last 20 days is -1.45% for DOCU stocks with a simple moving average of 17.37% for the last 200 days.

 Analysts’ Opinion of DOCU